stevensouza/automon/examples/README.md

 This directory contains sample programs (*.sh) that show how programs can easily be monitored/profiled/instrumented with Automon.
 Some of the programs use Load Time Weaving (LTW) whereas others were woven at build time (BTW).
-Weaving combines Automon's monitoring capabilities with classes that you want monitoring.
+Weaving combines Automon's monitoring aspects with any Java classes that you want to monitor.
 LTW is the most flexible.
 It adds monitoring capabilities to your classes at runtime when they are loaded by the class loader.

 See [helloworld_woven](https://github.com/stevensouza/automon/tree/master/helloworld_woven) and
-[spring_woven](https://github.com/stevensouza/automon/tree/master/spring_woven) pom files for how to conifgure a program for Build Time Weaving (BTW).
+[spring_woven](https://github.com/stevensouza/automon/tree/master/spring_woven) pom files for how to configure a program for Build Time Weaving (BTW).
 Examples of using LTW are in this 'examples' directory.
 Note you can perform both BTW and LTW on existing jars.